Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,1639.0666666666666,1652.193414.md

 ### Transcript

-> line refocus on solo it's it's solo or caught there's no difference
+> line refocus on solo it's it's solo or caught there's no difference yeah you can play it single-player